 Flash forward several years to the present day.

-People’s brains have now learned to get dopamine—the one thing it is motivated to get—by eating sugar, smoking cigarettes, watching movies, and so on.
+People’s brains have now learned to use unnatural sources to boost dopamine.
+People use unnatural source of dopamine, like eating sugar, smoking cigarettes, watching movies, and so on.
 Their brains are now manipulated into getting dopamine through negative actions.

 We can think of these things as bad mental hygiene because they are impurities both of body and mind..